TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 ## Conclusion
 We’re thrilled to unveil **production-stack**—the next step in transforming vLLM from a best-in-class single-node engine into a full-scale LLM serving system.
-We believe LMStack will open new doors for organizations seeking to build, test, and deploy LLM applications at scale without sacrificing performance or simplicity.
+We believe production-stack will open new doors for organizations seeking to build, test, and deploy LLM applications at scale without sacrificing performance or simplicity.

 If you’re as excited as we are, don’t wait!
 - **Clone the repo: [https://github.com/vllm-project/production-stack](https://github.com/vllm-project/production-stack)**